FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-3-summary.md

 **After Space Race 2 is over, is there time left for miners to adjust hardware and architecture before the mainnet goes online?
 If so, how long is it？**

 We encourage miners to take time during Space Race 2 to adjust their setups as needed.
-We’re working to add more documentation [here](https://docs.filecoin.io/get-started/lotus/switch-networks/) for how miners can move their data between setups so they can use this time to prepare their hardware and architecture for mainnet.
+We're working to add more documentation [in the Filecoin documentation](https://docs.filecoin.io/get-started/lotus/switch-networks/) for how miners can move their data between setups so they can use this time to prepare their hardware and architecture for mainnet.

 **After the end of Space Race 2, do you need to keep all the sectors encapsulated during the game to the mainnet, or only a part of them?**